 Purchase a fresh product and store it as directed on the label.
 Make sure to check the product’s expiration date and discard it after that.
 In most cases, I recommend these supplements be used for a minimum of 2 weeks.

-Most dogs with chronic health issues like skin allergies, urinary tract inflammation, and chronic loose stools benefit from taking the supplement for 30-90 days.
-Dogs with acute diarrhea probably only need to take probiotics for 7 to 10 days.
+Most dogs with chronic health problems like skin allergies, urinary tract inflammation, and chronic digestive issues benefit from taking the supplement for 30-90 days.
+Dogs with acute diarrhea probably only need to take probiotics for 7 to 10 days to improve gut health.

 How Long Does It Take Probiotics to Work in Dogs?